- Reflect on your beliefs about child guidance.

-- Children’s mistakes are seen as developmental and viewed as opportunities for them to learn the correct behaviors.
+- Children’s mistakes are seen as developmental and viewed as opportunities for them to learn positive behaviors.

 - Partnerships formed with families and peers are supportive and encouraging.

-- Conflicts are seen as part of living in a community where adults help children learn effective conflict-resolution strategies and teach problem-solving skills in your program.
+- Conflicts are seen as part of living in a community where adults help children learn effective conflict-resolution strategies and teach problem-solving skills.

-In the handout below, Gartrell provides several examples of intentional communication skills that providers can use in their daily practices to build an encouraging classroom environment for children and youth.
-How might you as a family child care provider use these communication skills?
+In the Learn section of this lesson, you will find a handout in which the author provides several examples of intentional communication skills that providers can use in their daily practices to build an encouraging learning environment for children and youth.
+How might you as a family child care provider use these communication skills in your program?

 Thinking about Children’s Behavior: Reframing

 It’s important to take time to learn how to reframe your thoughts about children’s behaviors.
-Negative thoughts about children’s behaviors can bring everyone down.
-Using negative explanations for why a child behaves a certain way can cloud your thinking about solutions.
-Having positive thoughts about why a child might choose to behave in a certain way allows us to think of positive solutions; it can help us lift our negative mood.
+Negative thoughts about children’s behaviors can bring negative energy into the family child care home.
+Using negative explanations for why a child behaves in a certain way can cloud your thinking about solutions.
+Having compassion and understanding about why a child might choose to behave in a certain way allows us to think of positive solutions; it can help us lift our negative mood.
 When we reframe our thinking, we can turn a negative into a positive.

 Logan (age 7) pushes you as you climb up the back steps.
 Instead of assuming that Logan is “a mean child trying to hurt you,” you can reframe your thinking and view this behavior as Logan trying to gain adult attention.
 He has learned that using physical means (pushing) gains him adult attention.
 One way to address Logan’s actions is to ask him why he pushed you, in an effort gain a better perspective on his behavior.
 Thinking about Logan’s behavior, you make a plan to pay special attention when he is engaging in positive behavior.
 “Logan, you are waiting a long time for your turn.
 When we go outside, I will let you have the first turn using the new basketball.”